w3ds-docs/w3ds-docs/Requirements/PlatformAuth.md

 # Platofrm/Adapter/Post-Platform Authentication
-⚠️ This document requires refactoring.
-It mixes requirements and design.
+> ⚠️ This document is not a requirements specification.
+> It contains a mix of ideas, research topics, and design considerations.
+> It needs to be decomposed into requirements, architecture, and research artifacts.

 ## Problem statement
 We need to align the authentication model and expirience of a post-platform with that of a person.